-The property is located in Section 14, Township 1N, Range 71W, Boulder County.
-It is located within the Boulder Mountain Fire Protection District.
-The lot is 3.89 acres in size and has a modest ~10-15 percent slope with an southeast aspect.
-The site is at ~6,973 feet in elevation and located midslope which is relatively dry.
-Timber Lane will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 4, Township 1S, Range 72W, Boulder County.
+It is located within the Nederland Fire Protection District.
+The lot is 3 acres in size and has a modest ~5-15 percent slope with a southeast aspect.
+The site is at ~8,300 feet in elevation and located on a ridge which is relatively dry.
+Rocky Knob Lane to the east will create a small natural barrier that may help slow the spread of a surface fire on the site.